 Be bothered by the entire body aching; it’s not even uncommon to be able to create a long list of things that hurt covering the area between the top of the head, as in tension headache and the soles of the feet.

-Have a heart racing, anxiety and panic attacks.
+Have a racing heart, anxiety, and panic attacks.

-Doctors have prescribed a bunch of medications in an attempt to do something, anti-depressants, opioids, muscle relaxants, gabapentin for nerve pain and likely something to sleep on… but the results are rather MORE symptoms in the form of side effects.
+Doctors might have prescribed a bunch of medications in an attempt to do something, anti-depressants, opioids, muscle relaxants, gabapentin for nerve pain, and likely something to sleep on… but the results are rather MORE symptoms in the form of side effects.

-So, the client comes here – actually asks for advice – and takes it to heart.
-Really WANTS a change.
+So, she feels hopeless – and in due time comes here, ideally by actually asking for advice – to take it to heart because she really WANTS a change.
 Listens, tries, fails, tries again… keeps going.
-Changes things, acts and gets away from what’s making things worse.
-Goes through the project whole heartedly.
-Then takes the time for- and uses the little energy she’s got to do the changes needed to REST and suppress the ever present stress response.
+She changes things, acts, and gets away from what’s making things worse.
+Goes through the project wholeheartedly.
+Then takes the time – and uses the little energy she’s got – to make the changes necessary and to REST to suppress the ever-present stress response.

-Doing something pleasant and/or meaningful gives the joy they need to feel pleased.
+Doing something pleasant and meaningful gives them the joy they need to feel pleased.

-Starts eating decently; depression usually made her skip it; didn’t want to and didn’t care.
+And then it’s possible to start eating decently where depression usually made her skip it because she didn’t want to and didn’t care.

 I love those.
 When people really go for it – change things up – and smash the goals and do far more than they thought was possible.

-Though there are more women than men who are bothered I’ve tended to both men and women, students and teachers and from young to older and I aim to help people get their lives back regardless of age and gender.
-I want them to once again be fully functioning after being ruined by too much stress or pain.
-To get pain free, rid of depressive symptoms and get the energy to be awake an entire day without crashing, panic attacks or hours of napping.
-All of these parameters seem to get more and more fuzzy and get less and less accurate as time goes.
-Depressive symptoms and anxiety among kids get more common and pure exhaustion seems to happen to younger and younger people – and definitely happen among men as well.
-Depression and long-term pain seems to be more prevalent in women, though that doesn’t really matter for the patient who suffers from it.
+Even though more women than men are bothered, I’ve tended to both men and women, students and teachers, and from young to old.
+I aim to help people get their lives back regardless of age and gender.
+After being ruined by too much stress or pain, I want them to thrive again.
+I want them to get pain-free, rid of depressive symptoms, and get the energy to be awake an entire day without crashing.
+People should stop having panic attacks or require hours of napping.